 The Advanced Team Coaching Course is for Scrum Masters, Team Coaches and others who want to take their skills, knowledge and abilities for coaching and facilitating teams to a professional level beyond the basics.
 (This training is part of the agile42 Coach the Coach Program and the Team Coaching Framework™)

-The course is held over a time period of six to eight weeks, accommodating other activities in the company.
+The course is held over a period of six to eight weeks, accommodating other activities in the company.
 It consists of five scheduled class days, plus two one-on-one coaching conversations, and activities in learning groups.
 The 5-day course includes three days of training (day 1, 2 and 4) and two workshop days (day 3 and 5).
-All classes are taught in English and, subject to availability, after the first block of class days students can complete the rest of the training at a different time and location according to their needs.
+All classes are taught in English and subject to availability, after the first block of class days, students can complete the rest of the training at a different time and location according to their needs.

 What you will learn